grizzie17/vscode/doc/VS-Code-Extensions.md

 }
 ```

 The previous is an example that can be used.
-An even better example includes the header files from the product (such as UMG, Firebird, or whatever).
+An even better example includes the header files from the product being worked.

 #### Configuring launch.json for debugging ####